WenRuiUSTC/wenruiustc.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a fourth-year Ph.D. student at [CISPA](https://cispa.de/en), where I am supervised by [Prof. Michael Backes](https://cispa.de/en/people/backes)  and advised by [Dr. Yang Zhang](https://yangzhangalmo.github.io/).
+I'm a Ph.D. candidate at [CISPA](https://cispa.de/en), where I am supervised by [Prof. Michael Backes](https://cispa.de/en/people/backes)  and advised by [Dr. Yang Zhang](https://yangzhangalmo.github.io/).
 My research focuses on the intersection of machine learning and security, specifically in the areas of poisoning attacks and inference attacks.

 I obtained my Bachelor's degree in Physics from the [University of Science and Technology of China](https://ustc.edu.cn/) in 2019.
 I completed a summer research internship at the University of Tokyo under the supervision of [Prof. Tsuyoshi Takagi](http://crypto.mist.i.u-tokyo.ac.jp/en/members/takagi.html), where I focused on the security evaluation of LWE-based cryptosystems.
 Following that, I did my final year thesis at Shanghai Jiao Tong University under the guidance of [Prof. Yu Yu](http://yuyu.hk/).